xeaone/demonize/README.md

 - `Demonize.generate`
 	- `options: Object` **required**
-	- `callback: Function` If a callback is not provided the generator will output a file synchronously.
-Other wise it will be asynchronous.

 ## Options
 The same options that are available to the Node.js `ChildProcess.spawn` are also available as options.